OPS-E2E-PPE/VBA-Docs/api/Word.Application.AutoCaptions.md

 keywords: vbawd10.chm158334997
 f1_keywords:
 - vbawd10.chm158334997
-ms.prod: word
 api_name:
 - Word.Application.AutoCaptions
 ms.assetid: 6dd68657-3880-76eb-0dc4-91eb58fb0815
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Application.AutoCaptions property (Word)

 Returns an **[AutoCaptions](Word.autocaptions.md)** collection that represents the captions that are automatically added when items such as tables and pictures are inserted into a document.
 Read-only.

 ## Syntax

 _expression_. `AutoCaptions`

- _expression_ A variable that represents an '[Application](Word.Application.md)' object.
+_expression_ A variable that represents an **[Application](Word.Application.md)** object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example